Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 with various people and groups involved in anti-psychiatry.

 Since 1990, has lived in Berlin.
-In 1997, founded the film
+In 1997, founded the film production

-Gepäck (Without Luggage).
-Films include Ah,
+company Ohne Gepäck (Without Luggage).
+Films include

-jedan podanik!
+Ah, jedan podanik!
 (Oh!
 A Subject!
 1989, a documentary

 about the central psychiatric madhouse in Belgrade); Jedna